Policies & Forms

 Citation & Credit Line

-When citing documents and collections, please credit the department.
+When referencing documents and collections, please cite the department.

 "Name of collection, box and folder number (if applicable), Special Collections and University Archives, Stony Brook University Libraries."